open-telemetry/opentelemetry-demo/README.md

 ### Bring your own backend

-Likely you want to use the Webstore as a demo application for an observability backend you already have (e.g. an existing instance of jaeger, zipkin or one of the [vendor of your choice](https://opentelemetry.io/vendors/).
+Likely you want to use the Webstore as a demo application for an observability backend you already have (e.g. an existing instance of Jaeger, Zipkin or one of the [vendor of your choice](https://opentelemetry.io/vendors/).

 To add your backend open the file